eze-kiel/shaloc/README.md

 **SHA**re files **LOC**ally !

-(I didn't find anything better...)
+(I couldn't find a better name...)

 `shaloc` is a LAN-scoped sharing tool.
 With only 2 main commands, it is designed to be intuitive, easy and fast to use.